Tutorials

 We also recommend that you charge your device every 5-6 months if it is not actively in use.

-Basically, charge it only when the battery is low (battery level LED is red), avoiding the battery cell to be damaged.
+Also, charge it only when the battery is low (battery level LED becomes red), avoiding the battery cell to be damaged.

 Also, it is recommended to store the module with a battery over 80% when not used for over a month.
 Avoiding the battery to be damaged.